alex/what-happens-when/README.rst

 MTU.
 If a device in the middle of the path has a MTU that is less than the current size of the packet being transmitted then that device must perform fragmentation to reduce the size of the packet.
-Fragmentation is the act of spliting a packet into smaller fragments that will fit into the MTU.
+Fragmentation is the act of splitting a packet into smaller fragments that will fit into the MTU.

 However, the sender of the packets can determine whether or not any device on the route from the sender to destination will be allowed to fragment a packet.